Kevin-Luk-Hub/twitter-bot/README.md

 ## Data

-All data was collected from the Data API by The COVID Tracking Project
+All data was collected from the COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University

-Find the data at https://covidtracking.com/data/api
+Find the data at https://github.com/CSSEGISandData/COVID-19

 ## Dependencies